By: C. W. Stratton

 Remember Your First Recovery Support Meeting?

-When we entered that first self-help meeting, many of us were uncertain, confused and even a bit fearful.
+When we entered that first self-help meeting, many of us were uncertain, confused, and even a bit fearful.
 Right from the beginning, we were worried about what people would think of us.
 Would they accept us?

 We immediately programmed our thoughts to take on the role of being inferior.
-Yes, many of us were in a vulnerable position when first attending that meeting and becoming involved in the recovery process.
+Yes, many of us were vulnerable when first attending that meeting and becoming involved in the recovery process.
 We may have lost a sense of hope and became consumed with guilt and shame about the things we did in our addiction.

 Are You Just Saying You’ve Got Acceptance?

-It’s pretty simple to say “I have acceptance.”
+It’s pretty simple to say, “I have acceptance.”
 However, we may want to re-evaluate the use of acceptance, especially in the context of recovery and our addiction.
-Verbalizing these words, phrases or concepts sometimes aren’t enough.
-We must directly apply this to every aspect of our lives.
-We must look within and begin sorting out those harmful ideas, beliefs and feelings that we have harbored for so long.
+Just saying these words, phrases, or slogans isn’t enough.
+We must directly apply the intent to every aspect of our lives, and that means looking within and begin to sort out those harmful ideas, beliefs, and feelings we have harbored for so long.

 We are all aware that recovery is an inside job.

 Some weren’t too convinced this was the place for them because the members consistently discussed the importance of the identifier.
-Those two words (addict or alcoholic) always carried such a negative connotation and this thinking created a huge barrier right from the beginning for many.
+Those two words (addict or alcoholic) always carried such a negative connotation, and this thinking created a huge barrier right from the beginning for many.

 Acceptance In and Out of the Rooms?

-*”Multiple” Romantic Relationships
+- Multiple” Romantic Relationships

-*Overuse of Intellectual Language
+- Overuse of Intellectual Language

-*Working Multiple Jobs for Appearance Purposes
+- Working Multiple Jobs for Appearance Purposes

-*False Sense of Being Confident
+- False Sense of Being Confident

 Acceptance is an Inside, Not Outside Job

 I totally understand that we don’t want to appear the same way we did before entering recovery.
-If we are willing to dress up the outside, we must be willing to get right on the inside, too.
+If we are willing to dress up the outside, we must be ready to get right on the inside, too.

 Revisiting the concept of acceptance is quite fitting at this point.
 Years ago, someone told me that “acceptance” was an action word and critical to my personal recovery.
-Sitting and saying that I accept my circumstances was more of a surface response to certain questions and conversations.
+Sitting and saying that I accept my circumstances was more of a surface response to specific questions and conversations.

 Over the years and interacting with other recovering people, it came to light that many had a difficult time with someone outside the fellowships addressing them as addicts or alcoholics.
 Why is this?

 - False Sense of Confidence

-*People (we don’t just use drugs and alcohol, we use people as well)
+- People (we don’t just use drugs and alcohol, we use people as well)

-Recovery is a beautiful process that requires Honesty, Open-mindedness and Willingness.
+Recovery is a beautiful process that requires Honesty, Open-mindedness, and Willingness.

 Think about this!
-A Self-help meeting is the only place you can go to and tell people how much you messed-up your life and then get a round of applause.
+A Self-help meeting is the only place you can go to and tell people how much you messed up your life and then get a round of applause.